apache/phoenix-site/site/source/src/site/markdown/hive_storage_handler.md

 ### Properties

 1. phoenix.table.name
-    * Specified the Phoenix table name
+    * Specifies the Phoenix table name
-    * Default : the same as hive table
+    * Default: the same as the Hive table
 2. phoenix.zookeeper.quorum
-    * Specified the ZK quorum for HBase
+    * Specifies the ZooKeeper quorum for HBase
-    * Default : localhost
+    * Default: localhost
 3. phoenix.zookeeper.znode.parent
-    * Specified the ZK parent node for HBase
+    * Specifies the ZooKeeper parent node for HBase
-    * Default : /hbase
+    * Default: /hbase
 4. phoenix.zookeeper.client.port
-    * Specified the ZK port
+    * Specifies the ZooKeeper port
-    * Default : 2181
+    * Default: 2181
 5. phoenix.rowkeys
-    * The list of columns that would match the RowKey in Phoenix table
+    * The list of columns to be the primary key in a Phoenix table
     * Required
 6. phoenix.column.mapping
-    * mappings between column names for hive and phoenix.
-See Limitations for details.
+    * Mappings between column names for Hive and Phoenix.
+See [Limitations](#Limitations) for details.

-## Data ingestion/delete/update
+## Data Ingestion, Deletions, and Updates
-Data ingestion can be done by all ways that supported by Hive or Phoenix:
+Data ingestion can be done by all ways that Hive and Phoenix support:

 Hive:

 ```
 	 insert into table T values (....);
-	 inseet into table T select c1,c2,c3 from source_table;
+	 insert into table T select c1,c2,c3 from source_table;
 ```

 Phoenix:

 ```
 	 upsert into table T values (.....);
          Phoenix CSV BulkLoad tools
 ```

-All delete/update should be performed on Phoenix side.
-See *Limitation* for more details
+All delete and update operations should be performed on the Phoenix side.
+See [Limitations](#Limitations) for more details.

-## Additinal configuration options
+## Additional Configuration Options

-Those options can be set in Hive CLI
+Those options can be set in a Hive command-line interface (CLI) environment.

-### Performance tuning
+### Performance Tuning

-Parameters | Default Value | Description
+Parameter | Default Value | Description
 ------------ | ------------- | -------------
 phoenix.upsert.batch.size | 1000 | Batch size for upsert.
-[phoenix-table-name].disable.wal | false | It temporarily sets table attribute  `DISABLE_WAL = true`.
-May be used to improve the performance
+[phoenix-table-name].disable.wal | false | Temporarily sets the table attribute  `DISABLE_WAL` to `true`.
+Sometimes used to improve performance
-[phoenix-table-name].auto.flush | false | When WAL is disabled and if this value is true.
-Then flush memstore to hfile.
+[phoenix-table-name].auto.flush | false | When WAL is disabled and if this value is `true`, then MemStore is flushed to an HFile.

 ### Query Data
-You can use HiveQL for querying data on phoenix table.
-A single table query as fast as Phoenix CLI when `hive.fetch.task.conversion=more` and `hive.exec.parallel=true`.
+You can use HiveQL for querying data in a Phoenix table.
+A Hive query on a single table can be as fast as running the query in the Phoenix CLI with the following property settings: `hive.fetch.task.conversion=more` and `hive.exec.parallel=true`

-Parameters | Default Value | Description
+Parameter | Default Value | Description
 ------------ | ------------- | -------------
-hbase.scan.cache | 100 | Read row size for an unit request.
+hbase.scan.cache | 100 | Read row size for a unit request
-hbase.scan.cacheblock | false | Whether or not cache block.
+hbase.scan.cacheblock | false | Whether or not cache block
-split.by.stats | false | If true, mappers will use table statistics.
+split.by.stats | false | If true, mappers use table statistics.
 One mapper per guide post.
-[hive-table-name].reducer.count | 1 | Number of reducer.
-In tez mode is affected only single-table query.
-See Limitations [phoenix-table-name].query.hint | | Hint for phoenix query (like NO_INDEX)
+[hive-table-name].reducer.count | 1 | Number of reducers.
+In Tez mode, this affects only single-table queries.
+See [Limitations](#Limitations).
+[phoenix-table-name].query.hint | | Hint for Phoenix query (for example, `NO_INDEX`)

-## Limitations
+## Limitations <a id="Limitations"></a>
-1. Hive update/delete requires transaction manager support on Hive side as well as using transaction engine on Phoenix side.
-Futher Hive/Phoenix JIRAs will be listed in *Resource* section.
+* Hive update and delete operations require transaction manager support on both Hive and Phoenix sides.
+Related Hive and Phoenix JIRAs are listed in the [Resources](#Resources) section.
-2. Column mapping doesn't work correctly with mapping row key columns
+* Column mapping does not work correctly with mapping row key columns.
-3. Currently MR and Tez jobs always have a single reducer.
+* MapReduce and Tez jobs always have a single reducer.

-## Resources
+## Resources <a id="Resources"></a>
 * [PHOENIX-2743] (https://issues.apache.org/jira/browse/PHOENIX-2743) : Implementation, accepted by Apache Phoenix community.
 Original pull request contains modification for Hive classes.
-* [PHOENIX-331] (https://issues.apache.org/jira/browse/PHOENIX-331) : Another implementation with support of Hive 0.98.
-Outdated
+* [PHOENIX-331] (https://issues.apache.org/jira/browse/PHOENIX-331) : An outdated implementation with support of Hive 0.98.